Hi, and welcome to this full and frank Lottery Winner University review where we’ll be answering the only question that matters:

 As for the course itself, it’s not good…

-Sure, there’s a few helpful tips like when he talks about keeping your old losing tickets so you can use them to offset possible tax deductions for any future wins, but if you’re expecting something new and different you’ll be left feeling disappointed.
+Sure, there are a few helpful tips like when he talks about keeping your old losing tickets for possible future tax breaks on possible future winnings, but if you’re expecting something new and different you’ll be left feeling disappointed.

 Of the short videos I watched (no longer than 5 minutes) I didn’t hear anything you couldn’t find out for free by doing a quick search on Google.

 There was a section called the Scratch Off Secrets System which didn’t even make any sense.
 Richard believes that buying 10 scratch cards in a row gives you higher odds than buying 10 random scratch cards for example.
 Completely illogical.